HMS Malabar (1804): HMS Coromandel

-On 3 July 1815 Malabar was renamed Coromandel.
-(Note: The National Maritime Museum database gives the date as 3 March 1813.)
+On 7 March 1815 Malabar was renamed Coromandel, according to both Colledge and Winfield.
+(Note: The National Maritime Museum database gives the date as 7 March 1813.)

+Coromandel was to sail to Bermuda.
+Coromandel departed Portsmouth on 27 June, and headed for Plymouth.
+She arrived at Madeira on 11 July and departed the next day.
+On 13 August 1815, she arrived at Bermuda, conveying naval stores.
+She departed Bermuda on 27 September.

+The storeships Abundance and Coromandel were noted as present in Halifax as of 9 October 1815.
+Both ships left Halifax on 30 October 1815, and arrived at Portsmouth on 18 and 15 November 1815 respectively.

 She was again fitted between July and September 1818.

 Then between August and October 1819 she and Dromedary were fitted as a convict transports for a voyage to New South Wales.
 Coromandel also had a raft port cut into her side at Plymouth to enable her to take on lumber.
 This port would leak on her way out.

 Under the command of Captain James Downie, she arrived in Hobart on 12 March 1820 with 300 convicts, as well as detachments of the 46th and the 84th Regiment of Foot.
 She left half of her complement of prisoners and soldiers in Hobart Town and the remainder sailed on to Sydney, arriving on 5 April.
 At Sydney both Dromedary and Coromandel were fitted out to carry lumber.
 They then went their separate ways to New Zealand, Dromedary to Whangaroa and Coromandel to the river Thames.

 In New Zealand, Coromandel acquired timber spars for the Royal Navy and undertook coastal survey work.
 She gave her name to the town Coromandel on the harbour where she stopped to purchase kauri wood for spars, and to the Coromandel Peninsula on which the town sits.
 Coromandel returned to Sydney in June 1821 and departed again for Britain on 25 July 1821.